lvl-up/page_magic/README.md

 Your session won't do much besides navigating to the given url until you have [mapped pages](#page-mapping) to it, so take a look at this next!

-**Note** PageMagic supports having multiple sessions pointed at different urls using different browsers at the same time :)
+**Note** PageMagic supports having multiple sessions using different browsers at the same time :)

 ## Rack applications and Rack::Test
 To run a session against a rack application instead of a live site, simply supply the rack application when creating